Druzhba pipeline

-The name "Druzhba" means "friendship", alluding to the fact that the pipeline supplied oil to the energy-hungry western regions of the Soviet Union, to its "fraternal socialist allies" in the former Soviet bloc, and to western Europe.
-Today, it is the largest principal artery for the transportation of Russian (and Kazakh) oil across Europe.
+The name "Druzhba" means "friendship", alluding to the fact that the pipeline established friendly relations between the Soviet Union and Eastern Europe through the reliable supply of oil.
+Today, it is the largest principal artery for the transportation of Russian and Kazakh oil across Europe.

+In August 2025, as part of its defense against the Russian invasion of Ukraine Ukraine's armed forces bombed two pumping stations of the pipeline, causing it to temporarily halt operations.

 History

 On 18 December 1958, the 10th session of the Council for Mutual Economic Assistance (Comecon), held in Prague, adopted a decision and an agreement was signed on construction of a trunk crude oil pipeline from the USSR into Poland, Czechoslovakia, GDR and Hungary.
 The construction of the initially proposed 5327 km long pipeline commenced in 1960.
 Each country was to supply all necessary construction materials, machinery and equipment.
 Czechoslovakia received first oil in 1962, Hungary in September 1963, Poland in November 1963, and the GDR in December 1963.
 The whole pipeline was put into operation in October 1964.
 The first oil pumped through the Druzhba pipeline originated from the oil fields in Tatarstan and Samara (Kuybyshev) Oblast.
 In the 1970s, the Druzhba pipeline system was further enlarged with the construction of geographically parallel lines.

+Following the 2022 Russian invasion of Ukraine, the northern route to Germany was closed with Germany ceasing to buy oil in January 2023 and Russia ceasing to supply oil to Poland in February 2023.
+From December 2023, following agreements, Germany began importing 1.2 million tons of oil per year from Kazakhstan using the northern pipeline.

+In July 2024, the government of Ukraine stopped the transportation of Lukoil oil through the Druzhba pipeline to Slovakia and Hungary.

+On 12 August 2025, Ukrainian drones attacked the Unecha junction and pumping station of the Druzhba pipeline in Bryansk Oblast, Russia causing fire detected by NASA's FIRMS.
+Five days later the General Staff of the Ukrainian Armed Forces announced that their UAVs had struck the Nikolskoye pumping station of the Druzhba pipeline, documented with satellite imagery from NASA's FIRMS.
+This second strike reportedly caused a complete halt of the Druzhba pipeline.
+On 21 August Ukrainian drones again attacked the Unecha hub and pumping station, again causing a halt of operations of the pipeline.